jundalisay/superb/content/en/research/keynes/general-theory/chapter-03.md

 For every N, the expected proceeds are greater than the aggregate supply price, i.e. if `D` is greater than `Z`, there will be an incentive to entrepreneurs to increase employment beyond N and, if necessary, to raise costs by competing with one another for the factors of production, up to the value of N for which Z has become equal to D.

-Thus the volume of employment is given by the point of intersection between the aggregate demand function and the aggregate supply function; for it is at this point that the entrepreneurs’ expectation of profits will be maximised.
-The value of D at the point of the aggregate demand function, where it is intersected by the aggregate supply function, will be called the effective demand.
+Thus, the volume of employment is where the aggregate demand function intersects with the aggregate supply function.
+At this point, the entrepreneurs’ expectation of profits will be maximised.

+The effective demand is the value of `D` at this point.

 This is the substance of the General Theory of Employment.

 The succeeding chapters will examine the various factors on which these two functions depend.

 ## The Classical Doctrine